hexagontk/hexagon/README.md

 ## Hexagon Structure

-There are three kind of client libraries:
+There are three kinds of client libraries:

 * The ones that provide a single functionality that does not depend on different implementations.
   These modules can depend on any Ports, but never on Adapters (see below).
 * Modules that define a "Port": An interface to a feature that may have different implementations.
-  Ports are independent from each other.
+  Ports are independent of each other.
 * Adapter modules, which are Port implementations for a given tool.

 For more information, take a look at the [Developer Guide].